top of page

 - Madanapala Nighantu

-Shloka Translation: Banana fruit is sweet, cooling, kapha aggravating and heavy in its properties.
-It is unctuous, reduces pitta and burning.
-It heals injuries and tissue depletion.
-It helps in pacifying vata.
+Shloka Translation: Banana fruit is sweet, cooling, aggravates kapha, and is heavy.
+It is oily, alleviates pitta and inflammation.
+It promotes healing of wounds and tissue regeneration.
+It aids in pacifying vata.

 - Bhavprakash, Phalavarga 33